Jtoosh/startup/notes.md

 ## Lecture Notes 11.5.24 - Web Services, Express, CORS/SOP

+After some more reading, the class notes for Express and middleware were the most helpful for me.
+[Here](../notes/cs260.github/profile/webServices/express/express.md) is the link to the notes.

 Using `require('http')` returns an object that can be assigned, with methods.
 The major one is `createServer()`, which takes a callback function as an argument.
 The callback function takes two arguments, `req` and `res`, which are the request and response objects, respectively.
 The `req` object contains information about the request, and the `res` object is used to send a response to the client.
 The `createServer()` method then returns a server object, which has a `listen()` method that is used to start the server listening on a specific port, by passing in the port number as an int, and an optional callback function.

 Endpoint
 : A valid destination for an HTTP Request.
+A URL path that calls a function when visited.
 This is code on the server that can be triggered/interacted with via HTTP requests.
 When an endpoint cannot be found is when a 404 error occurs.

 Express
 : A Node.js module used for manipulating and routing HTTP requests, generating HTTP responses, and using middleware to increase functionality.